 The research of our group is focused on developing nano-engineering and nano-structure based techniques and tools capable of resolving energy transfer, conversion, and dissipation processes down to the scale of single atoms and single molecules, the fundamental building blocks of any material.
 These developments lend us unique opportunities to address open questions towards fundamental understanding of the properties and performance of nanoscale thermal, electrical, and optical devices, as well as tackle practical challenges ranging from thermal management, renewable energy, to conductive yet lightweight thermal materials.

-Scanning Thermal Probe Microscopy and Picowatt-resolution Calorimetry
+Scanning Probe Microscopy and Ultrasensitive Calorimetry/Thermometry

 Scanning probe microscopies such as Scanning Tunneling Microscope (STM) and Atomic Force Microscope (AFM), since their invention, have been the primary lens through which the atomic and molecular world is directly viewed and rich physics and chemistry are unraveled.
 Our current efforts have been directed to the development of scanning thermal probe microscopy (SThM) integrated with ultrahigh-resolution calorimetry.
 The capability of simultaneously achieved sub-nanometer spatial resolution and picowatt (one trillionth of a watt) energy resolution makes it possible to observe various energy processes at their fundamental limits.

 Examples of our custom fabricated micro- and nano-scale devices, sensors and scanning probes